ashfelloff/site-one/src/content/projects/project-1/index.md

 This is essentially an archive of our brand.

 ## GIIS Hackathon X
-After 6 months of work, and dozens of hours of reiterating, Hackathon X finally happened.
-Our Hackathon had been sponsored by DBS Singapore, Hack Club, and Wolfram Alpha; enabling us to make it free to all students and therefore more accessible.
-Despite being free, we compromised on <b>nothing</b>, setting the bar so high future iterations of GIIS Tech Club may not even come close.
-From merchandise, delicious food, prizes, film cameras, a photo booth, various consoles, and even 2 massive Mario Kart arcade machines—-we had everything.
+After six months of hard work and countless hours of reiteration, Hackathon X finally materialized.
+Our Hackathon was generously sponsored by DBS Singapore, Hack Club, and Wolfram Alpha, making it completely free for all students and significantly increasing its accessibility.
+Despite being free, <b>we didn’t compromise</b> on anything.
+We set the bar so high that future iterations of GIIS Tech Club may not even come close to matching our achievements.
+From merchandise and delicious food to prizes, film cameras, a photo booth, various consoles, and even two massive Mario Kart arcade machines, we had everything.

 As for the Design side of things, I personally created the following:
 - Hackathon X t-shirts